Reimittv/Super-Duper-Kaizo-IronMON/README.md

 Once both Pokémon are ready, a special NPC switches all remaining trainers to doubles battles and adds an extra Pokémon to their team where possible.
 From then on, you'll be playing Super Kaizo Doubles.

-Double Battles yield enhanced experience, so there is new risk and reward to consider with strategies like early Koga, Blaine and move relearner.

 ## General Rules for All Games